Your Introduction to Becoming an Aesthetic Nurse

 - Registered nurse degree.
 Becoming an aesthetic nurse requires a registered nurse degree.
 This can be obtained within two years with an associates degree, referred to as an ADN, or within four years with a BSN, or “bachelor of science in nursing” degree.
 Some choose to continue their education to earn a Master of Science in nursing, though this is not required for most private offices and medical spas.

 - Pass the NCLEX-RN.
 The NCLEX-RN examination should be done after earning a registered nurse degree to become licensed.
 NCLEX-RN stands for the “National Council Licensure Examination” and allows individuals to become licensed to practice as entry-level nurses in the field of aesthetics.

 - Obtaining hands-on experience.
 Most aesthetic nurses will work with board-certified physicians such as cosmetic surgeons, dermatologists, plastic surgeons, or other providers to improve core competencies within these fields and gain extra hands-on experience in the field of their interests.

 - Obtain additional certifications to solidify experience in specific areas.
 Some consider the Certified Aesthetic Nurse Specialist (or CANS) credential offered through the Plastic Surgical Nursing Certification Board, or PSNCB.
-Others may consider working with Sylvia Sylvestri of Beverly Hills RN to obtain the experience and certification they need to provide injections and other services to patients in offices and medical spas.
 The hands-on training courses provided by Beverly Hills RN are small group trainings in an intimate setting that allow individuals to get the knowledge and hands-on experience needed to appropriately certify them in offering injectable services, including dermal fillers, neuromodulators, and PRP (Platelet-Rich Plasma) treatments such as the Vampire facial.

 Benefits of becoming an aesthetic nurse